MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-ind-TDS-Settle-TDS-payments-to-TDS-authority-vendors-and-generate-TDS-challan.md

 | 16995.00    |
 | 11330.00    |

 For a specific TDS amount, click the **Withholding tax components** button to view the TDS calculated per TDS tax component for a specific TDS tax code.
-When the **Withholding tax components** button is clicked for the TDS amount 16995.00, the tax amount calculated per component for the transaction is displayed as follows:
+When you click the **Withholding tax components** button for the TDS amount 16995.00, the tax amount calculated per component for the transaction is displayed as follows:

 | Tax component | Amount   | Accumulated amount |
 | ------------- | -------- | ------------------ |